nnabueze/klerna/README.md

 ```

 ## How to deploy application
-To provision infrastructure and deploy follow the below steps
+To provision infrastructure and deploy follow the below steps:

 ### Provisioning of ECR and push of container image
 This has to been done first before actually deploying the application